 Leaves / Stems Turning Brown

-Browning can indicate a few different problems, like improper watering or extreme sun.
+Browning can indicate a few different problems, like improper watering or sunburn.
 However, it is normal for the base of the main stem to turn brown with age.

-While a firestick plant thrives in full sun, take care not to move it from indoors to a full exposure location outdoors, or it can cause sunburn.
+While a firestick plants thrive in full sun, take care not to move yours from growing indoors to the full sun exposure outdoors without hardening them, or it can cause sunburn.

 FAQs